|

 were added in recent times to symbolize the Italian origin of these

 cars.
-The history of the scorpion in the logo is unknown. |
+The history of the scorpion in the logo is uncertain but believed to

 |